 We should also note that…

-You will need to let this dog get adequate physical activity and mental stimulation.
+You must let this dog get adequate physical activity and mental stimulation.
 If you don’t, he’ll be wound up!

-This is a really healthy dog – it has to be to have stayed around for thousands of years.
-But, that said, you still want to go to a trusted Xoloitzquintli breeder when looking for puppies or older dogs.
-If you don’t, then you won’t know the breeding techniques used and if he/she has done everything possible to help eliminate any genetic diseases from their lineage.
+This is a healthy dog – it must be to have stayed around for thousands of years.
+But you still want to go to a trusted Xoloitzquintli breeder when looking for puppies or older dogs.
+If you don’t, you won’t know the breeding techniques used and if they have done everything possible to help eliminate genetic diseases from their lineage.

 One of the most common…

-Just like all dogs, your Xolo can get any number of non-genetic sicknesses or diseases.
-Some could show up when the dog is a puppy, while others could take years to happen.
+Health problems are skin problems since it’s exposed.
+However, as your veterinarian prescribes, creams usually take care of this quickly.
+Additionally, just like all dogs, your Xolo can get any number of non-genetic sicknesses or diseases.
+Some could show up when the dog is a puppy, while others could take years.
 Either way, you should be prepared.

 This is why…